Dr. Mark is a veterinarian. He works mostly with dogs and also spends time training and caring for his own canine family.

 Here are several of the best, and why each of them does so well:

 Be sure to think about potential health problems before you bring your puppy home.
-Health problems are an issue with a lot of these dogs, and many of them are affected with hip dysplasia, respiratory problems, and cherry eye.
-Most only live 7 or 8 years, and even an old dog only makes it to 11.
+Health problems are an issue with a lot of these dogs, and many of them are affected by hip dysplasia, respiratory problems, and cherry eye.
+Most only live for seven or eight years, and even an old dog only makes it to 11.

 “The Gladiator” has been bred to be a pet and is a good apartment dog.

-They are a playful and active dog but if there are severe weight restrictions on your apartment lease you need to be careful when you go and select a puppy.
-Bull Terriers are normally around 25 kilos but they can go up to about 38 kilos, or 85 pounds.
+They are playful and active dogs, but if there are severe weight restrictions on your apartment lease, you need to be careful when you go and select a puppy.
+Bull Terriers are normally around 25 kilos, but they can go up to about 38 kilos, or 85 pounds.

 If they can be found in the right size, they are one of the best dogs for an apartment.
-A new puppy should be checked for deafness since if happens so often in white dogs.
-Some of them are prone to allergies, especially to insects, but if they are kept in an apartment that should not be a problem, and they usually live over 10 years.
+A new puppy should be checked for deafness since it happens so often in white dogs.
+Some of them are prone to allergies, especially to insects, but if they are kept in an apartment, that should not be a problem, and they usually live over 10 years.

 Is the Standard Schnauzer as good a choice in an apartment as some of the other breeds listed here?
 Probably not.
 The dog has a lot of energy and will need active stimulation throughout the day.
 They usually do not slow down until they are two years old or so, and if left alone a lot when still a puppy will probably end up destroying the apartment.

 The Standard Schnauzer does have the advantage of not shedding much.
 If this is what you are looking for in an apartment dog, you have found it.
 A few times a year, when other dogs are shedding all over the apartment, Standard Schnauzers will have a loose coat that can easily be stripped or clipped during grooming.
 The face and legs have to be clipped regularly and brushed every day.